 How to Become a Teacher in Kentucky

 The Kentucky Department of Education believes that every child should be proficient and prepared for success.
-With great support, becoming a teacher in Kentucky will prove to be one of the most rewarding decisions.
-Here are the steps to help you become an educator in Kentucky.
+By becoming a teacher in Kentucky, you will be in a position to deliver exactly that kind of teaching experience to help ensure the success of the students in your community.

 Choose What You Want to Teach